 - itchy skin

-- an itching or tingling sensation in or around the mouth or throat
+- itching or tingling sensations in or around your mouth or throat

 - swollen lips or tongue

 Some allergic reactions are severe and life-threatening.
 This type of allergic reaction is known as anaphylaxis.
 You may have any of the symptoms described above, as well as: